Direct Visual Odometry

 To photometric error objective is a non-linear least square problem that is commonly solved with the Levenberg-Marquardt algorithm.
 Which is simply an extension of the Gauss-Newton method.
 We can re-formulate the photometric objective above with the following more general objective function.

 Using this approximation instead of the original objective yields a linear least squares problem of the form.
-A regularization term is also added to control the size of the step size $\Delta x$.
+A regularization term is also added to control the size of the step size Δx.

 def lm_step(x, jacobian, residuals, lamb):